-An abridged example of how the Delete operation is carried out is outlined in the following sequence diagram:
+An abridged example of how the Delete operation is carried out is outlined in Figure 7.

-Figure 9 – Sequence Diagram for Delete Action
+Figure 7 – Sequence Diagram for Delete Action

 Whenever LogicActual requests for a command to be processed, ActionHintSystemActual first calls the isThisAction() methods of all Action subclasses until a match is found.

-When an isThisAction(String) command evaluates to true, an object of that Action is created and the entire user input is passed to its constructor for further parsing within the Action object.
+An instance of the matching Action is created and the entire user input is passed to its constructor for further parsing.

 All actions are executed by passing it to the ActionInvoker, which will also maintain the undo and redo stacks.
 ActionInvoker stores the actions based on whether it is undoable.